iagurban/kit/wiki/core/Function.debouncedCollectingAsync.md

 (...`args`) => `Promise`\<`T`\> & `object`

-A debounced function that processes arguments with the provided collect method and executes the asynchronous function after the delay.
-Includes a `cancel` method to cancel pending executions.
+A debounced function.
+Each call returns a promise that resolves with the result from `fn`.
+Includes a `cancel` method to abort pending executions.